We hold group training classes in three locations at our Mission Campus!

-Beginning October 1, 2014, we offer a discount on all classes for dogs adopted from animal shelters or rescue groups.
+We off a discount on (almost) all classes for dogs adopted from animal shelters or rescue groups.
 We require proof of adoption at your first class.
 You will see the option to select your rescue discount when registering online.

 Class sizes are limited, and classes fill up quickly!
 You must register in advance for all classes by completing a registration online.
 You can also register by calling 415.522.3509 or when visiting one of our adoption centers.
 For our group training classes, all prices are per dog.
 Any human members of the household are welcome to attend with their dog.
 Please see below for our notes on children in class.

 Payment, Cancellations, Refunds and Transfers

 Payment is required at time of enrollment.
 We accept MasterCard, Visa, American Express, personal checks and cash.
 There is a $15 fee for all returned checks.

 Class refunds or class transfers can be accommodated if we are notified at least two days before the first class session.

 If, within the first three classes of a series, a dog is unable to attend the remainder of the series due to a canine injury or illness, you may receive a 50% credit toward a future class.
 No credits or refunds will be provided due to owner scheduling conflicts after a class series has begun.
 No credit or refund will be provided for any reason after the first three classes in a series.

 For adopters who are required to provide proof of class registration at San Francisco Animal Care and Control in order to adopt, no refunds will be provided.